 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Governor Pence commended the partnership between NIPSCO and the LaPorte County Career and Technical Education (CTE) Program on the creation of the state’s first-ever Energy Academy.
-This program offers hands-on experiences in electromechanical installation and maintenance, energy and environmental technology, public utilities, and residential and commercial energy.
+Governor Pence pointed specifically to the Energy Academy in LaPorte County as an example of forward-thinking vocational education in his State of the State address Tuesday.
+Energy Academy, a partnership between LaPorte County high schools and NIPSCO, is training kids to be career-ready right out of high school, offering hands-on experiences in electromechanical installation and maintenance, energy and environmental technology, public utilities, and residential and commercial energy.
 Students will be able to gain dual credit through Ivy Tech and earn professional certifications in their area of study.

 The Regional Works Councils were created by unanimous vote during the 2013 legislative session.
 Each of the 11 council are comprised of approximately 15 local education and workforce leaders from within their respective region.
 The Works Councils are charged with facilitating sector partnerships within their region and enhancing the career readiness of Hoosier adults and high school students through the development and support of innovative career and technical education (CTE) curricula.
 This is achieved by expanding new approaches toward earning industry-recognized certifications, increasing dual credits attainment, and creating both project-based learning and work-based learning opportunities designed to align curriculum with regional workforce needs.